Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: The M Representation

-\end{proof} \begin{rem} We note that the argument in this section rests on the idea of using a determining set to establish an orthogonality condition \eqref{orthCond}.
+which proves that $W$ is $\tau$-invariant.
+The statement that $W_r = J_W(r)$ for a.e. $r$ follows from Lemma \ref{aeequalops}.
+The assertion $W = \int_R^\oplus J_W(r) \ud r$ follows immediately from (1). \end{proof} \begin{cor} Every subrepresentation of $\tau$ decomposes as a direct integral of subrepresentations of the $U^r \otimes I$. \end{cor} \begin{rem} We note that the argument in this section rests on the idea of using a determining set to establish an orthogonality condition \eqref{orthCond}.
 This idea came from \cite{BownikRoss} (see in particular Example 2.2.(b), the proof of Theorem 2.4, and Lemma 3.5).
 However, in our setting, the structure is different---$\Gamma$ is not a subgroup of $\mathbb{R}^n$, but rather of $\mathrm{I}(\mathbb{R}^n)$.
 And we do not have a powerful structure theorem such as Theorem 3.1 from \cite{BownikRoss} available.
 Hence we introduce the $\kappa$ map and utilize Theorem \ref{imagemeasureextended}. \end{rem}

 \begin{rem} The use of complete measures in this section not necessary.
-It is included merely to show that there is nothing to stop us from endowing the subsets of $\mathbb{R}^n$ involved with the usual Lebesgue $\sigma$-algebra and measure. \end{rem}
+It is included merely to show that there is nothing to stop us from endowing the subsets of $\mathbb{R}^n$ with the usual Lebesgue $\sigma$-algebra and measure. \end{rem}

-\section{Invariant Subspaces}
+\chapter{Invariant Subspaces}

-\subsection{Preimages of Subspaces}
+\section{Preimages of Subspaces}